 But, your need for the procedure depends upon your case and the advice of professionals.

 Misconceptions about back surgery make people wary of having a procedure done.
 Rumors of long recovery and complications cause some people to suffer for longer.
 But, a microdiscectomy is an option that provides you with a chance for pain relief.
 Herniated discs in the spine can cause intense pain because they press on the nerve roots in the area.
 A microdiscectomy aims to correct the issue of compressed nerve roots.

 Before technological advances, large incisions were necessary for microdiscectomy procedures.
 But, new technology has helped make it more efficient.

 The procedure uses a small incision in the back to identify the cause of your trouble.
 Next, surgeons remove small parts of the disc and ligament to relieve pressure on the nerve.
 Many people feel relief shortly after the procedure.
 Some have even felt immediate relief.

 A benefit of a microdiscectomy is the prospect of a shortened recovery.
 Most patients need two weeks of rest after the procedure.
 Some people feel ready to start working shortly after.
 A general expectation is completing a course of physical therapy.
 Most people make a complete recovery after about 12 weeks.
 Patients report high satisfaction with the outcome of their procedure, but cases vary.

 If you’re interested in a minimally invasive treatment for back relief, Texas Neurosurgery is happy to help.
-Our office serves the Dallas and Addison areas.
+Our office serves the Dallas area.
 Call 214-823-2052 to schedule a consultation.